Siftah/get_iplayer/installation.md

 Installing a packaged version of get_iplayer will automatically install other required applications and libraries, including Perl modules and external programs.  get_iplayer is packaged differently for different systems, so some components may require separate installation using your package manager.
 The instructions below cover installation of both required and optional components to enable all get_iplayer functionality.

-**NOTE:** These instructions cover Linux/Unix distributions known to have working get_iplayer 2.82 packages at the time get_iplayer 2.83 was released.
+These instructions cover Linux/Unix distributions known to have working get_iplayer 2.82 packages at the time get_iplayer 2.83 was released.
 If the installation process for any of these Linux/Unix distributions has changed, or you wish to add a new distribution, please either edit this wiki page or post corrections to the [get_iplayer mailing list](http://lists.infradead.org/mailman/listinfo/get_iplayer).

 <a name="linux-package-debian"></a>
 #### Debian